911±¬ÁĎÍř

 2) Gellert Hill (must see)

-Rising high above the Danube, Gellért Hill is a dolomite rock which is named after the bishop who brought Christianity to the Hungarians.
-At 140 meters, it offers one of the best vantage points in Budapest with the most panoramic view of the city.
+Rising high above the Danube, Gellért Hill is a dolomite rock named after the bishop who brought Christianity to Hungary.
+Standing at 140 meters, it offers some of the best views in Budapest—an unmissable panorama of the entire city.

 3) Ybl Budai Creative House